CCianfloneDev/VBCrm/README.md

 | Main form | Create/edit form | About form |
 |--------------------|--------------------|--------------------|
 | ![image](https://github.com/CCianfloneDev/VBCrm/assets/24930067/1c9544b5-2552-4fbc-b81b-9ba556044b76)| ![image](https://github.com/CCianfloneDev/VBCrm/assets/24930067/45fcd7e7-62d5-4995-8d20-99ad28111c75) | ![image](https://github.com/CCianfloneDev/VBCrm/assets/24930067/db26ce71-8bc5-45b7-9793-5418e00d6682) |
+-->
 ## Features

-- **SQLite Database:** Local database setup using SQLite for storing and managing customer data.
+- **SQLite Database:** Local database setup using SQLite for storing and managing data.
+So there is no need to connect or setup your own database, the inital launch of the application will handle all of that.
 - **MaterialSkin.2 UI:** Enhanced user interface powered by MaterialSkin.2 controls for a modern look and feel.
 - **Customization:** Light mode and dark mode with numerous theme options available to the user.
-Users can also edit the column order of the grid and the visibility of columns via a menu item.
+You can also edit the column order of the grid and the visibility of columns via a menu item, as well as hide/show any or all search criteria as you wish.
 All changes are saved to the database and applied on launch.
 - **Data management:** Allows users to export and import data via .CSV files, as well as purging all contents.
-- **Customer management:** CRUD (Create, Read, Update, Delete) operations for managing customer records.
+- **Record management:** CRUD (Create, Read, Update, Delete) operations for managing records.

 ## Prerequisites